georgik/swift-xtensa/README.md

 - **Edge cases**: Proper handling of boundary conditions

 ### ✅ **Key Achievement:**
-**First working Swift-to-Xtensa compilation** with proper target architecture handling, validating that Swift can run on non-ARM embedded systems with correct LLVM IR transformations.
+**Working Swift-to-Xtensa PoC compilation** with proper target architecture handling, validating that Swift can run on non-ARM embedded systems with correct LLVM IR transformations.

 ## 🚀 What We Achieved